MurielRossi/MurielRossi/README.md

 Hey you, how did you end up on this page?
-You will surely be very bored to have made it this far ... so let me introduce myself.
+You will surely be very bored to have made it this far...